kjonina/B8IT110/README.md

 ##### Selection and Functions
 - Created an input variable where the user is asked to type in their own chosen crypto
 - Created several functions to build graphs
+- Created a sophisticated split to insure that all cryptocurrencies will be split on 80/20 rather than year.